formester/formester-site/content/blog/10-best-surveymonkey-alternatives-in-2023.md

 **Pricing:** QuestionPro offers flexible pricing plans suitable for various user needs:

-* **Essentials Plan: Starting at $15 per user per month**
+* **Essentials Plan: Free of cost**
-* **Advanced Plan: Starting at $75 per user per month**
+* **Advanced Plan: Starting at $99 per user per month**
-* **Enterprise Plan: Custom pricing available**
+* **Research Plan: Custom pricing available on request**

-**User Rating and Review:**
+**Capterra Rating and Review:**

-* **G2 Rating: 4.3/5**
+* **Rating: 4.8/5**
-* **Customer Review:** "QuestionPro has transformed our approach to feedback collection.
-The intuitive design and powerful analytics have made it a vital tool in shaping our strategic decisions." – G2 Customer Review
+* **Customer Review:** "It is very functional and has all the types of questions that I need in my work, and I can export results to PowerPoint!"

 **6. Jotform**

-Jotform has recently emerged as a decent alternative to SurveyMonkey, specializing in form creation for various purposes.
+Jotform has recently emerged as an enticing alternative to SurveyMonkey, specialising in form creation for various purposes.
 Its intuitive interface caters to both beginners and experienced users, offering a wide array of customization options.
 Jotform's user-friendly approach and adaptability make it an attractive choice for those seeking a straightforward yet powerful survey and form-building solution.

 **Key Features:**